xPaiiN/mst2-carplay-vc/README.md

 - Region: CN
 - Software Version: 0841
 - Hardware Version: H55
-- Note: MHI2 Version is in the works. not done yet
+- Note: MHI2 Version is in the works.
 ---